Table of Contents

-Information from the ‘Department of Commerce of USA, Special Consular Reports, Foreign Trade in Buttons: 1st April 1916:
+Summary of information from the ‘Department of Commerce of USA, Special Consular Reports, Foreign Trade in Buttons: 1st April 1916’

 There was practically no local button manufacture.
 Buttons were imported from Germany, France and Italy with pearl buttons coming from Japan.
-Varieties imported included MOP, ivory nut, horn, papier-mache, metal and bone, especially cheaper grades.
+The varieties imported included MOP, ivory nut, horn, papier-maché, metal and bone, especially cheaper grades.
 A financial depression in the country had reduced trade there considerably since the beginning of 1914.

 The population was less than 5 million peoples.
-All buttons imported, particularily in 1915 from Britain and Japan.
+All buttons imported, particularly in 1915 from Britain and Japan.
 Not a large market, but with good credit standing.

-Hobart: Celluloid and metal buttons for women’s dresses made about 65% of all buttons used, “often multicoloured, though there is no effort made to harmonise the buttons with the pattern of the cloth.”
-Bone and ivory nuts buttons made up 20% of trade, and pearl about 10%, and most of the remander cloth covered.
+Hobart: Celluloid and metal buttons for women’s dresses made about 65% of all buttons used, “often multi-coloured, though there is no effort made to harmonise the buttons with the pattern of the cloth.”
+Bone and ivory nuts buttons made up 20% of trade, and pearl about 10%, and most of the remainder were cloth covered.
 Most of the supply came through Melbourne.
-Before the war, most were from Germany and since, England and Japan.
+Before the war, most were from Germany and since then, England and Japan.

 “Northern Bohemia is noted throughout the world as a centre for the manufacture of buttons of almost every type, chiefly vegetable ivory, metal, glass, galalith, silk, linen and cotton covered crochet buttons, and cloth-covered buttons … The principal purchasers are the United States, Germany, England, Russia, Balkan States, the Orient, and South America.
 Fully 80 percent of the output … is produced by home or house workers.”
 However, there were 27 factories in Prague that had employed around 5,000 people pre-war making glove, lead, snap, glass, enamel, rubber, buckhorn, wood, horn, bone, leather, linen, paper, MOP, porcelain, celluloid, composition, paper-mache, vegetable ivory, tin, zinc and thread buttons as well as wooden button moulds.
 Imports were limited to fancy women’s buttons and shoe buttons from Germany and cheap vegetable ivory from Italy.